Blood-colored Woodpecker

 Interesting Facts About the Blood-colored Woodpecker

-- 2Despite its bright colors, the Blood-colored Woodpecker can be surprisingly difficult to spot in dense forest canopies.
+• 2Despite its bright coloration, the Blood-colored Woodpecker can be surprisingly elusive due to its preference for dense forest canopies.

 Blood-colored Woodpecker Conservation Status